Administrative Review BoardTreating complaints about States services fairly

 If you are on the Review Panel you will not be asked to sit on many cases.

-Go to www.gov.gg/reviewboard for detailed information about the Administrative Review Board.
+Go to gov.gg/reviewboard for detailed information about the Administrative Review Board.

 Download this information

-To turn all of this information about the Administrative Review Board into a PDF, click the ‘download info as PDF’ button on the right of this page.
+To turn all of this information about the Administrative Review Board into a PDF, click the ‘download info as PDF’ button at the bottom of this page.

 This description of the Administrative Review Board has been researched by Women in Public Life volunteers.
-If you spot an error, please do let us know by emailing email@example.com.
+If you spot an error, or have a question, please do let us know by emailing email@example.com.